 Once installed, the app allows you to send informal messages and photos to your friends and family, which will then disappear a few seconds after they open them.
 With Stories — a landmark feature Snapchat first rolled out in late 2013 — you can also post pictures or videos of your daily activities for anyone who follows you to see (but these will disappear after 24 hours).
+They recently introduced a tool to delete messages, in case you were have some regrets about what you sent.

 Ready to step out of the yellow-hued limelight?
 Here’s how to delete your Snapchat account once and for all.